I Want To...

 For calcium channels, Yue’s and other research groups found that the resemblance element supports an important function, preventing the channel from opening when the cellular calcium level gets high.
 This prevents too much calcium from building up within cells, much like a thermostat controls household temperatures.
 This calcium control requires a calcium-sensing molecule called calmodulin, which binds to channels within the resemblance element.

-The picture for sodium channels, however, was muddier, with different researchers reporting conflicting findings about whether calmodulin and the resemblance element prevent the opening of sodium channels; perhaps the time capsule was damaged over the millenia or was never there.
+The picture for sodium channels, however, was muddier, with different researchers reporting conflicting findings about whether calmodulin and the resemblance element prevent the opening of sodium channels; perhaps the time capsule was damaged over the millennia or was never there.

 Manu Ben-Johny, a graduate student in Yue’s laboratory, took up the question.
 “We thought that the conflicting results for sodium channels might be related to difficulties in existing methods to control the calcium concentrations that might affect these channels,” Ben-Johny says.